-If you test positive for HIV or other sexually transmitted disease your assigned doctor will reach out to you directly with treatment options, and referrals to specialized doctors and free treatment resources if necessary.
+If you test positive for HIV or other sexually transmitted infection your assigned doctor will reach out to you directly with treatment options, and referrals to specialized doctors and free treatment resources if necessary.
 If HIV positive, you can utilize MISTR for your long-term care.

 If you want, we can send your prescription to another pharmacy of your choosing in the Surescripts Network, but then you will have to pick up your prescription in person, pay for your labs and doctor consult and handle any additional paperwork on your own.

 MISTR can be accessed 24-hours a day, 7-days a week.
 You can call or message us at anytime, but all messages and phone calls will be responded to Monday – Saturday, 10am to 8pm Eastern Time.